Lighting Fireworks Remotely

 - Buy additional visco fuse (assuming you’re connecting to the visco on your fireworks) to test your igniters and system out on “live” fuse.
 Igniters and short lengths of visco give a clear indication of system success without making a noise and you can do this in daylight (though always outdoors).
 You can gain a lot of confidence by doing this.

 - For indoor practice, such as familiarising yourself with the system, or for checking any re-training of the system (pairing remotes with different modules etc.) use 12v bulbs in place of igniters.
 These give a visual indication the cue has fired OK.
-These are suitable (thanks to UKFR Forum member Dodgey for posting this link – goes to an Ebay listing, less than £3 delivered for a pack of 12 at time of writing).
+These are suitable (thanks to Dodgey for this link – it goes to an Ebay listing but similar bulbs are also available on Amazon).

 Powering your firing system